Yoric/Thoughts/binjs_part1.md

 the hit to load-times incurred by heavy load-time verification requirements, and decided to make all syntax errors lazy.

-The lazification of syntax errors allowed Dart to greatly reduce the cost of load-time parsing.
+The lazification of syntax errors does not affect the behavior of correct programs but allows Dart to greatly reduce the cost of load-time parsing.
 Code only needs to be scanned for a handful of tokens such as brackets (for checking for consistent nesting) and strings and comments (because the parser needs to ignore brackets within strings and